- Study Abroad

-Go Overseas: What position do you hold at Azafady?
-What has your career path been like so far?
+What position do you hold at Azafady?
+What has your career path been so far?

 Joe: I'm the International Volunteer Coordinator here at Azafady's UK office in London.
 I suppose on reflection my career path started when I went out to Madagascar with Azafady as a volunteer on the 10 week Pioneer programme in 2006.
 This was before I had gone to university and whilst it sounds cheesy it certainly opened my eyes to what inequality looks like in reality - it's pretty much shaped everything I've done since.
 Two years after returning from Madagascar I went back out with Azafady as a research specialist focussing on the endangered palm Dypsis saintelucei, working the research findings into my final year project to wangle a bit more time out in SE Madagascar.